Mario-o-Ghaly/Scheduling-Algorithms/README.md

 Fair and simple, with moderate response and waiting times.

 **Multi-Level Feedback Queue (MLFQ):**
 Processes can move between multiple queues with different priority levels and time quantums.
+Regarding this project, it is only 2 levels.
 Balances between shorter response times for high-priority processes and fairness for longer processes.

 ## Implementation Details